 Join San Mateo County students on Wednesday, November 18, 2020, for Ruby Bridges Walk to School Day.
 The students behind Ruby Bridges Walk to School Day (RBWTSD) have a dream of celebrating this special day across California and the nation.
 Help them realize their dream by signing your school up for Ruby Bridges Walk to School Day.
-We will post updates on sign-ups so you can join us in watching this movement grow.
-A participation list will be posted following the event.
+Get the latest updates and track participation across the country!

 If your school is not holding in-person learning on November 18, consider teaching children about Ruby Bridges and encourage them to take a mindful walk with their families on November 14th, thinking about Ruby's courage and the power that children can have toward positive change.

 If your school is continuing in-person learning using a hybrid model, consider making Ruby Bridges Walk to School Day a week-long event so children can participate on their scheduled day.

 In 2018, a group of fifth graders in the South San Francisco Unified School District were so inspired by Ruby's courage that they advocated to make November 14th Ruby Bridges Day.
 With the help of the San Mateo County Office of Education, their dream became a reality.

 Learn more about how these students were inspired to create Ruby Bridges Walk to School Day and celebrate Ruby's bravery and courage.